Barbara McAlister (mezzo-soprano)

-Barbara McAlister (born 1942) is an internationally acclaimed mezzo-soprano Native American opera singer from Muskogee, Oklahoma.
+Barbara McAlister (born 1942) is a mezzo-soprano Native American opera singer from Muskogee, Oklahoma.

 Background

 Barbara McAlister was born Muskogee, Oklahoma, in 1942.
 She is an enrolled member of the Cherokee Nation, a descendant of Old Tassel, and half German/Cherokee through her mother.
 She aspired to be a country-western singer in her youth, but learned to love opera from her parents.

 For her dedication to promoting the Cherokee language, she was awarded the Cherokee Medal of Honor from the Cherokee Honor Society.

 Musical career

 She won the Loren Zachary Competition in Los Angeles, which launched her career.
 She has since performed in the opera houses of Passau, Koblenz, Bremerhaven, and most notably Flensburg, where she was engaged for a decade.
 She has given solo performances at the Weill Recital Hall in Carnegie Hall, Alice Tully Hall, and has performed with companies throughout Europe and the United States.